Watch new footage of Olivia Newton-John singing ‘Jolene’ with Dolly Parton

 Singer and Grease actor Olivia Newton-John died last August, aged 73.

-The new video started with Parton introducing herself (“in case you didn’t recognise me”) before she went on to say how “excited” she is to be working with Newton-John.
+The new video started with Parton introducing herself (“in case you didn’t recognise me”) before she went on to say how “excited” she was to be working with Newton-John.

 Parton went on to call Newton-John, “one of my favourites of all time.”